ChaofanTao/ChaofanTao.github.io/_pages/about.md

 # Biography
 I am Chaofan Tao.
-My general research interest is __hardware-efficient machine learning__, including network compression and hardware acceleration.
-I hope that the ML model could be efficiently deployed on edge devices.
+My general research interest is __high-performance machine learning__, including network compression, efficient training and mobile deployment.
+I hope that the ML model could be efficiently trained and deployed.

 Email: tcftrees AT gmail DOT com \\
-Feel free to contact with me if you have any questions or ideas~ &nbsp;&nbsp;&nbsp;&nbsp;
+Feel free to contact with me if you have any questions or ideas.
+&nbsp;&nbsp;&nbsp;&nbsp;

 <!-- [Univerisity of Hong Kong (HKU)](https://www.hku.hk/), supervised by [Prof. Ngai Wong](https://www.eee.hku.hk/~nwong/) and [Prof. Ping Luo](http://luoping.me/).